Netanyahu makes deal with far-right party ahead of Israeli election

 Kahane’s movement was subsequently banned from Israeli politics as racist.
 He was assassinated in 1990 in New York by an Egyptian-born American.

 Netanyahu’s political future has also been clouded by three corruption cases.
-The attorney-general is weighing whether to accept police recommendations to indict him over allegations he wrongfully accepted gifts from wealthy businessmen and dispensed favors to try to win favorable coverage in an Israeli newspaper and a website.
+The attorney-general is weighing whether to accept police recommendations to indict him over allegations he wrongfully accepted gifts from wealthy businessmen and dispensed favours to try to win favourable coverage in an Israeli newspaper and a website.

 In office since 2009, after an earlier term as prime minister from 1996 to 1999, Netanyahu has denied wrongdoing.
 He says he is a victim of a left-wing witchhunt to topple him.